Free Consultation!

 Roof Space Limitations

 The number of panels you can fit on your roof is directly proportional to the amount of electricity you can generate.
-For homes with smaller roof spaces, achieving total energy independence might be challenging.
+For homes with limited roof space, reaching full energy independence can be more difficult.
 However, you can still generate enough to cover the majority of your energy needs.
-We’d recommend reading on guide on how many solar panels to you need to power your house - it will help you understand whether solar panels could cover your entire energy needs.
+We’d recommend reading a guide on how many solar panels do you need to power your house - it will help you understand whether solar panels could cover your entire energy needs.

 In addition to roof space, it’s also worth considering:

-Roof Angle & Orientation: The angle and orientation of your roof play a crucial role.
-In the UK, a south-facing roof is ideal for solar panels.
-An angle of around 30 to 40 degrees is often recommended, but this can vary based on specific location and the solar panel design.
-If your roof faces east or west, you can still harness solar energy but you’d likely require panels on both sides of your roof.
+Roof Angle & Orientation: The angle and orientation of your roof are key factors in how well your solar panels will perform.
+In the UK, a south-facing roof is ideal, as it captures the most sunlight throughout the day.
+While a 30 to 40-degree roof angle is typically recommended, the optimal angle can vary depending on your location and the type of solar panels you use.
+If your roof faces east or west, you can still generate plenty of solar energy, but you might need to install panels on both sides to maximise your energy output.

-Shadows and Obstructions: Trees, taller neighbouring buildings, or even chimneys can cast shadows on solar panels, reducing their efficiency.
-It's not just about having a space; it's about having a clear, unobstructed space.
+Shadows and Obstructions: Trees, nearby tall buildings, or even chimneys can cast shadows on your solar panels, cutting down their efficiency.
+It’s not just about having space; it’s about having the right space—one that’s open and free from obstructions.

 Conversion Efficiency